SK53/indicia-docs/introduction/faqs.rst

 mobile application written using Indicia as the platform for storing the records, thereby benefitting from the reporting, verification and other data management tools.

+Currently, a mobile app is being developed for the `UK Ladybird Recording Scheme
+<http://www.ladybird-survey.org>`_ and as part of this project a generic
+approach to building mobile applications to run alongside Drupal websites is being developed.

 What do I need to do to setup my own online recording site?
 -----------------------------------------------------------